rollkit/docs/docs/tutorials/wordle.md

 being today’s date and the address of the submitter.

-With that, we implemented a basic example of Wordle using Cosmos-SDK and Ignite and Rollmint.
+With that, we implemented a basic example of Wordle using Cosmos-SDK and Ignite and Rollkit.
 Read on to how you can extend the code base.

 ### Extending in the Future